adil-ak/mnc-prep-roadmap/README.md

 Hi, I’m **Adil** – a passionate learner aiming to build a strong career as a **Data Scientist & Analyst**.
 I strongly believe in **consistent learning + practice + projects** as the way to mastery.

-This repository is a complete documentation of my **1-year professional study plan** where I practice **Python, Data Structures, Analytics, and Projects** – step by step – to achieve my placement goals.
+This repository is a complete documentation of my practice in  **Python, Data Structures, Analytics, and Projects** – step by step – to achieve my placement goals.

 ---